Dean Petrich was born September 15, 1950 in Seattle.

 somewhere was having a birthday every single day.
 If this worked,

-The next call that came for a magician, Dean
+Upon his next phone request for a magician, Dean

-suggested coming as a clown, not really knowing anything about what to
+suggested that he come as a clown instead, not really knowing anything about what to

 do; he just knew that he had always been good at being silly and making